MdSamsuzzohaShayon/nodejs-stripe-api-book-sales/READMD.md

 as long as we use for test 4242 4242 4242 4242 this number
 rest of the form doesn't metter logo for checkout box name must be marketplace.png

+# backend sumit

+succesfully send with stripe. see in console after submit

+create a /charge directory for create and submission Submit forms check in stripe website there will add some customers and payments